 The hypocrisy laid to the charge of the Pharisees and Sadducees, in Matthew xvi. at the beginning, and in Luke xii.
 54, is determinately this, that their vicious passions blinded them so as to prevent their discerning the evidence of our saviour’s mission; though no more understanding was necessary to discern it, than what they had, and made use of in common matters.
 Here they are called hypocrites merely upon account of their insincerity towards God and their own consciences, and not at all upon account of any insincerity towards men.
 This last indeed is included in that general hypocrisy, which, throughout the gospels, is represented as their distinguished character; but the former is as much included.
 For they were not men, who, without any belief at all of religion, put on the appearance of it only in order to deceive the world: on the contrary, they believed their religion, and were zealous in it.
 But their religion, which they believed, and were zealous in, was in its nature hypocritical: for it was the form, not the reality; it allowed them in immoral practices; and indeed was itself in some respects immoral, as they indulged their pride and uncharitableness under the notion of zeal for it.
 (SS 1740 note 1)

-Butler then concludes this long note by making clear the point of it all.
+Butler then concludes this long note by making clear the point of it all:

 And the ground of this whole manner of considering things; for it is not to be spoken of as only a peculiar kind of phraseology, but is a most accurate and strictly just manner of considering characters and moral conduct; the ground of it I say, is, that when persons will not be influenced by such evidence in religion as they act upon in the daily course of life, or when their notions of religion (and I might add of virtue) are in any sort reconcilable with what is vicious, ’tis some faulty negligence or prejudice which thus deludes them; in very different ways, perhaps, and very different degrees.
 But when any one is thus deluded through his own; fault, in whatever way or degree it is, he deludes himself.
 And this is as properly hypocrisy towards himself, as deluding the world is hypocrisy towards the world: and he who is guilty of it acts as if lie could deceive and mock God; and therefore is an hypocrite towards him, in as strict and literal a sense as the nature of the subject will admit.